April 27

 What's So Great About Induction Cooking?

 Induction heat is instantaneous, so you don't need to warm up most pans for more than a few seconds before adding food (cast iron will take a little longer).
 You need to have all your ingredients ready to go before you turn the burner on.
-This may have a bit of a learning curve, but you will love how fast induction is.
+This may have a bit of a learning curve, but you will come to love how fast induction is.

 Because the cooktop itself doesn't heat, it makes cleanup easy: you can wipe it right off with a damp cloth, and there's never cooked on foods to scrape off of it.